Tel Megiddo: Early Bronze II–III

+Stratum XVb (EB IIIA; 2720-2500 BCE; peak economy).
+Contemporary to the 3rd and 4th dynasties of Egypt.

+Stratum XVa (EB IIIB; 2500-2350 BCE; drier climate cause intensified centralization and urbanization).
+Contemporary to the 5th Dynasty of Egypt.
+The end of Stratum XV is marked by the abandonment of the temples as the economy declines.

 Early Bronze IV

 The town declined in the Early Bronze Age IV period (2300–2000 BCE) as the Early Bronze Age political systems collapsed at the last quarter of the third millennium BCE.

+Stratum XIVB (EB IVA; 2350-2150 BCE).
+At the end of this period, the Fall of the Akkadian Empire (c.
+2334-2154 BCE) and Fall of the Old Egyptian Kingdom.
+4.2 ka event.

+Stratum XIVA (EB IVB; 2150-2020/2000 BCE).
+At the end of this period, the Fall of the Ur III Empire (c.
+2112-2004 BCE).
+End of the Early Bronze Age.
+4.0 ka event.
+The local water source at 'Ain el-Qubbi spring allowed the city to withstand shorter droughts.

 Middle Bronze Age

 Middle Bronze I

 Early in the second millennium BCE, at the beginning of the Middle Bronze Age (ca. 1950 BCE), urbanism once again took hold throughout of the southern Levant.
 Large urban centers served as political power in city-states.

+Stratum XIII (MB I) can be subdivided into XIIIB (MB IA; 2020/2000-1900 BCE; semi-rural) and XIIIA (MB IB; 1900-1820 BCE; fortified settlement).

 Middle Bronze II

 By the later Middle Bronze Age, the inland valleys were dominated by regional centers such as Megiddo, which reached a size of more than 20 hectares, including the upper and lower cities.
 A royal burial was found in Tel Megiddo, dating to the later phase of the Middle Bronze Age, around 1700–1600 BCE, when the power of Canaanite Megiddo was at its peak and before the ruling dynasty collapsed under the might of Thutmose's army.

+Stratum XII (MB IIA peak economy).
+In MB IIA the "Nordburg" belongs to Level XII.
+Compare with the nearby city of Shimron to the north.

+Stratum XI (MB IIB-C/MB III/LB IA).
+In the Southern Levant, the Middle Bronze IIC (c.
+1590-1550 BCE) corresponds with Late Bronze IA in the Northern Levant, where Mursili I of the Hittites around 1600 BCE destroyed the Great Kingdom of Yamhad (Aleppo) causing political turmoil.

 In mortuary contexts, in a dental calculus of individual MGD018 (c.
 1630–1550 BCE), at Tel Megiddo, turmeric and soybean proteins were found, which are South Asian products, suggesting he may have been a merchant or trader who "consumed foods seasoned with turmeric or prepared with soy oil in the Levant, in South Asia, or elsewhere," indicating the possible existence of an Indo-Mediterranean trade.
 Sesamum protein (sesame), another South Asian product, was found in individual MGD011 (c.
 1688–1535 BCE).